 Note that the public sale will not be available to the following countries:

 - Hong Kong

-They say, however, that they are working on it so that in the future investors from these countries will be able to trade the Bee Token – presumably when it’s listed on the exchanges.
+They say, however, that they are working on it so that in the future investors from these countries will be able to trade the Bee Token – presumably when it is listed on the exchanges.

-Their whitpaper was finished in 2017.
-They’ve already done some testing and plan to launch Bee Protocols on Testnet (used for testing purposes) by Q2 in 2018.
-By the end of 2018, they want to optimize and launch it on Mainnet (main, functional network).
-By 2019, they’re hoping to continue optimizing and expand up to 5 US cities with final targets being London, Korea and Singapore.
+In 2017, they completed their whitepaper.
+They’ve already conducted some testing and intend to launch Bee Protocols on the Testnet (a network used for testing purposes) by the second quarter of 2018.
+They hope to monitor, optimize and launch it on Mainnet by the end of 2018. (main, functional network).
+They hope to continue optimizing and expanding up to 5 US cities by 2019, with the final targets being in the countries of London, South Korea, and Singapore.

 You can also fill out a form by going to their website in order to be put on the company’s “Whitelist” and give them information including:

 - the account names through which you’re following them on various social media platforms